A large room with a home theater system set up

 Calibrating your home theater system is crucial to ensure optimal performance, which involves adjusting the various settings on your screen and audio receiver.
 This includes the brightness and contrast of your screen, the volume levels of your speakers, and the channel levels of your audio receiver.
 You can use a calibration tool like the THX Optimizer, which is available on some Blu-ray discs, to help you with the calibration process.

-See also How to Mount a Tv From Furniture
+See also How to Cover Up Old Tv Wall Mount

 Another important aspect of calibrating your home theater system is to ensure that your room is properly lit.
 Too much ambient light can affect the color accuracy of your screen, while too little light can cause eye strain.
 You can use blackout curtains or shades to control the amount of light in your room, or consider investing in bias lighting, which is a soft light source placed behind your screen to reduce eye strain and improve contrast.